-- Be under 21 years of age at the beginning of the school year. - Be enrolled tuition free. - For all college terms except summer, be enrolled in 11th or 12th grade.
-For the summer term only, a student who has completed the 10th grade would be eligible. - Has not met the LEA high school graduation requirement at the beginning of the school year and by June. - Be enrolled in college-level courses on the count date for which the student is earning both high school and college credit. - Shown participation on or before the count day and in the prior month.
+- Be under 21 years of age at the beginning of the school year, except for students receiving special education services.
+For these students, eligibility to be counted could continue until the end of the school year they turned 22. - Be enrolled tuition free. - For all college terms except summer, be enrolled in 11th or 12th grade.
+For the summer term only, a student who has completed the 10th grade would be eligible. - Has not met the LEA high school graduation requirements at the beginning of the school year. - Be enrolled in college-level courses on the count date for which the student is earning both high school and college credit. - Shown participation for each claimed course on or before the count day but since the last count.